 A tenancy agreement sets out our rights and responsibilities as your landlord, and your rights and responsibilities as our residents.

-If you are a new tenant and are not transferring from another council or housing association you may be given a 12 month starter tenancy.
-If we are satisfied you have met your responsibilities as a tenant, we will offer you an assured tenancy at the end of 12 months.
+If you are a new tenant and are not transferring from another council or housing association, you are likely to be given a starter tenancy which is reviewed over a 12 month period.
+If we are satisfied you have met your responsibilities as a tenant, we will generally offer you a five year fixed term tenancy at the end of 12 months.
+In some specific schemes, the fixed term tenancy may be for a two year period.

 Assured shorthold tenancy